EduardoZepeda/go-web-crawler/README.md

 # Go crawler for .env and .git

 This crawler was inspired by [scanning-26-million-domains-for-exposed-env-files](https://hackernoon.com/scanning-26-million-domains-for-exposed-env-files) article.
-It uses concurrency to crawl a list of domains and check for exponsed .env and .git uris, in plain or www subdomains.
+It uses concurrency to crawl a list of domains and check for exposed .env and .git uris, in plain or www subdomains.

 This project uses Go 1.19.
 Maybe I'll add a Docker file later.